Jakob-Bach/Alternative-Feature-Selection-Text/README.md

 This repository contains the LaTeX source code for two papers on alternative feature selection:

-> Bach, Jakob (2023).
-"Finding Optimal Diverse Feature Sets with Alternative Feature Selection"
+> Bach, Jakob (2023): "Finding Optimal Diverse Feature Sets with Alternative Feature Selection"

 is published on [*arXiv*](https://doi.org/10.48550/arXiv.2307.11607).
 You can find its source code in the folder `paper_arxiv/`.
-There are several versions of this paper (see the tags of this repo).
+There are (as of May 2025) three versions of this paper (see the tags of this repo).

 **Additional links:**